What is Pressure Vessel Inspection?

 Pressure Vessels are designed to operate safely at a specific pressure and temperature, technically referred to as the “design pressure” and “design temperature.”
-A vessel that is inadequately designed to handle a high pressure constitutes a very significant safety hazard.
+A vessel inadequately designed to handle a high pressure constitutes a significant safety hazard.
 Read More…

 What is a Pressure Vessel?

 A container that holds vapors, gases, or liquids at pressures above ambient pressure.
 How important is ensuring vessel safety?
 Its definition is essential as the vessel, which covers in the shape of a closed container, is designed to hold gases or liquids of pressure sustainability different from the ambient pressure.
 If it doesn’t, the consequences are fatal.

 Pressure Vessels are used in various applications ranging from industrial compressed air receivers to domestic hot water storage tanks.
 Other examples include recompression chambers, distillation towers, mining operations, petrochemical plants, nuclear vessels, submarines, space ship habits, and storage vessels for liquefied gases like ammonia, chlorine, propane, butane, and LPG.